DJ King Flow interviews Tony Moxberg for Mixtape Addict 60.

 Deeper into the mix, East Coast veterans like Clipse & Nas emerge on Chandeliers, and Halfcut, Daniel Son & Str8 Trip keep it raw on Soul Ice.
 Redman’s Jersey and Joey Bada$$’ ABK nod to classic Boom Bap foundations, and Sympl MC returns with Lemonade and Gimme A Dollar, showcasing intelligent Lyrical Hip Hop layered with jazzy undertones.

 The episode concludes with John Jigg$ & Butterknife Haircuts’ Teflonious Monk and Slick Rick & Nas on Documents, followed by a standout interview with Tony Moxberg.
-DJ King Flow celebrates the essence of hip hop through gritty production, timeless lyricism, and a commitment to underground artistry.
+DJ King Flow celebrates the essence of hardcore hip hop through gritty production, timeless lyricism, and a commitment to underground artistry.

-DJ King Flow Mixtape Addict episode 60 (first hour).
+DJ King Flow Mixtape Addict episode 60.

 Tony Moxberg & Benny The Butcher - Run It Up